aitji/anti-roblox/README.md

 > [!WARNING]
 > Disclaimer
 > This project is made for fun and local use only.
-> Note: If you run this on school computers, you're on your own.
+> If you run this on school computers, you're on your own.
-> Note: If you rename the file, it will silently fix itself.
+> If you rename the file, it will silently fix itself.
-> Note: No GUI, no logs, no mercy.
+> No GUI, no logs, no mercy.